 Gilmore is a tiny city located in the state of Arkansas.
 With a population of 171 people and just one neighborhood, Gilmore is the 304th largest community in Arkansas.

-Gilmore is a blue-collar town, with 58.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gilmore is generally considered to be a blue-collar town.
+58.25% of the Gilmore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gilmore is a city of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Gilmore who work in teaching (11.65%), office and administrative support (10.68%), and personal care services (5.83%).

 Being a small city, Gilmore does not have a public transit system used by locals to get to and from work.